 Fixed-Rate Mortgage vs. ARM: How Do They Compare?

-For most people shopping for a home, price is just the starting point.
+For most people shopping for a home, price and location are top considerations.
 How much a bank is willing to lend—and under what conditions—also plays a role in determining what they can afford.
 That’s why it’s important to think strategically, particularly with rates near historically low levels.

 Let’s look at how two different types of mortgages—fixed-rate and adjustable-rate—can serve different types of borrowers, and how their relative advantages can change depending on prevailing interest rates.

 A fixed-rate mortgage locks in both your interest rate and monthly payments for the life of your loan, offering the peace of mind that comes with stability.
 This is the most traditional form of mortgage.
-Other reasons to consider a fixed-rate mortgage include:
+Reasons to consider a fixed-rate mortgage include:

 - Predictable budgeting: Your repayment obligations will be clear.

-- Interest rate stability: Your payment will hold steady, even if interest rates rise.
+- Interest rate stability: Your payment will hold steady for the entire term of the loan.

-- Flexible terms: Most borrowers opt for a 30-year mortgage, but shorter terms, such as 15 or 20 years, may be a better fit for your goals.
+- Flexible terms: Most borrowers opt for a 30-year mortgage, but shorter terms, such as 15 or 20 years, are available and may be a better fit for your goals.

-- Lower initial rate: The interest rate during the initial fixed period is generally lower than that of a fixed-rate mortgage, which can save you money over the short term.
+- Lower initial rate: The interest rate during the initial fixed period is usually lower than that of a fixed-rate mortgage, which can save you money, if your goals align with this period.
+However, interest rates can go up steadily thereafter.

-- Interest rate caps: To protect against rising interest rates, many ARMs offer limits on how much your rate can increase during any given reset period and over the life of the loan.
-You should nevertheless budget for the maximum interest rate your loan allows once your fixed rate period ends.
+- Interest rate caps: To protect against significant interest rates moves, many ARMs offer limits on how much your rate can increase during any given interval (cap adjustment) and over the life of the loan (life cap).
+It's best to calculate the maximum interest rate your loan allows for once your initial period ends, and be prepared to make any necessary changes with your planning if interest rates should rise.

 - Interest-only options: Some ARMs offer an interest-only payment option to lower your initial monthly payments even further.
 However, it is important to remember that during the interest-only period, your payments will not reduce your loan principal unless you choose to pay more than the minimum billed amount.1